-1) The leadership and administrative roles at the school are well-defined, and comprehensively cover the broad set of responsibilities required of charter school leadership. • Presents a complete organizational and management plan for the school that includes clear division of roles and management responsibilities (including role of Educational Management, Charter Management Organization or Education Service Providers if applicable). • Articulates a comprehensive process that will be used by the board to evaluate the performance of the school leadership and/or ESP, including identification of appropriate protocol for addressing performance concerns. • The school has designed its leadership team to ensure sufficient expertise to manage charter school specific compliance, operations, finance, and legal matters.
-2) The school demonstrates sufficient leadership and governance capability to implement and sustain the new school or expansion project(s) outlined in this application. • The school has sufficiently identified any material operational challenges and has developed an adequate response for each. • The school is aware of the ky risk factors they face and have skilled leadership and soundly-developed strategies to navigate and mitigate them. • The school's leadership team demonstrates the ability to operate soundly, strategically and in ways that staff and stakeholders can understand and follow.
-Moderate ce Evidence Strong Evidence governance capability to implement and sustain the new school or expansion project(s) outlined in this application.
+The leadership and administrative roles at the school are well-defined, and comprehensively cover the broad Evidence Evidence and wenderned, and comprehensively cover the broad set of responsibilities required of charter school eadership.
+Presents a complete organizational and management plan for the school that includes clear division of roles and management responsibilities (including role of Educational Management, Charter Management Organization or Education Service Providers if applicable).
+Articulates a comprehensive process that will be used by the board to evaluate the performance of the school leadership and/or ESP, including identification of appropriate protocol for addressing performance concerns.
+The school has designed its leadership team to ensure sufficient expertise to manage charter school specific compliance, operations, finance, and legal matters.
+0 4 6 2) The school demonstrates sufficient leadership and governance capability to implement and sustain the new school or expansion project(s) outlined in this application.
 The school has sufficiently identified any material operational challenges and has developed an adequate response for each.
 The school is aware of the key risk factors they face and have skilled leadership and soundly-developed strategies to navigate and mitigate them.
-The school's leadership team demonstrates the ability to operate soundly, strategically and in ways that 4 6 stan and stakenolucis can understand and ronow.
-2 4
+The school's leadership team demonstrates the ability to operate soundly, strategically and in ways that staff and stakeholders can understand and follow.
+0 2 4